 Standard Mode Enable Mode Configure Mode

 enable (ena) configure term in al (con t)

-<text><text><text><text><text></text></text></text></text></text> Enter Enable mode from Standard mode by typing enable.
-As with all GigaVUE H Series commands, you can abbreviate the command so long as you supply enough characters to distinguish the command from any others.
-So, for example, typing just enails enough to enter Enable mode.
+Standard mode is the first mode you enter upon logging into the H Series CU.
+It is the most restrictive command mode, only allowing access to a small set of read-only command.
+In Standard mode, the command prompt appears with an angle bracket (>).
+For example: Giga VUE TA40> This mode is available to both monitor and admin level users.
+Press ? to see the list of currently available commands. di enable exit ping fing 6 show topologing into the second prompt appears to topologing into the second prompt appears are second prompt appears. di enable exit ping 6 show topologing find the second prompt appears are second prompt appears. di enable exit ping 6 show topologing find the second prompt appears. help topologing find the second prompt appears.
+Inter Enable mode from Standard mode by typing enable.
+As with all GigaVUE H Series commands, you can abbreviate the command so long as you supply enough characters to distinguish the typing just ena is enough to enter Enable mode.
 In Enable mode, the command prompt appears with a hash mark (#).
-For example: GigaVUE TA40# Return to Standard mode from Enable mode with the disable command.
+For example: Giga VUE TA40 # Return to Standard mode from Enable mode with the disable command.
 Enable mode is available to both monitor and admin level users, though the commands available are not the same.
-Press ? to see the list of currently available commands. aaa job boot logging clear no cli ntpdate duster ping configure ping configure ping diable show email sleep exit ssh file system help tcpdump interface web write Enter Configure mode from Enable mode by typing configure terminal.
+Press ? to see the list of currently available commands. aaa job boot kogging clear noi di ntpdate cluster ping6 debug reload disable show email sleep exit ssh file system help tcpdump interface web Enter Configure mode from Enable mode by typing configure terminal.
 You can abbreviate the command to just con t.
 In Configure mode, the command prompt appears with a the word config in parentheses.
 For example: Giga VUE TA40 (config)# Return to Enable mode from Configure mode with the exit command.
 Configure mode is the most powerful mode, allowing you to change any system setting.
 It also includes all commands from the other modes.
-Configure mode is only available to admin level users. aaa halt port port port port port port pair banner help port train port pair boot image radius-server card interface reload (reboot) chassis ip reset di job show dock Idap sleep duster license snmp-server configuration logging spite-link coreboot map ssh crypto map-passall stack-link with noffications tpdump filter-template ntp spitem-health email map-template system-health exit no tcac-server filter-template <t< td=""></t<>
+Configure mode is only available to admin level users. aaa halt port port port port pair includes all commands from the other modes. banner help port port port pair redus-server card boot image redus-server reload (reboot) chassis ip reset clear cli job show clock ldap sleep cluster coreboot map ssh crypto map-passall stack-link system email map-template system-heakh tacac-server erile ntp telnet-server file ntp telnet-server orie toplomp telnet-server piggismant ntp username ping6 web

+disa ble (dis) exit policy write